null

 Mosquito Identification Basics

-Mosquitoes are insects with two wings, much like other members of the fly family.
-When viewing a mosquito up close, you'll see it has a long proboscis that functions as the pest's mouth and is used to suck up fluids (like blood) from its prey.
 Mosquitoes vary in color.
 The northern house mosquito is light brown and has off-white bands on its abdomen.
 The southern house mosquito is also brown and has a pale underside.
-Yellow fever mosquitoes, which are found in the U.S. and have had a dramatic impact throughout history, are jet-black with silvery scaling.
-The Asian tiger mosquito, also commonplace in the U.S., is dark brown and has a single white stripe down its back.
+Yellow fever mosquitoes, which are found in the U.S. and have had a dramatic impact throughout history, are jet-black with white or silvery scales on their thorax in the pattern of a lyre or violin.
+The Asian tiger mosquito, also commonplace in the U.S., is black and has a single white stripe down its back.

-Mosquitoes are responsible for transmitting diseases like yellow fever, dengue fever, encephalitis, West Nile virus, zika, and malaria.
+Mosquitoes are responsible for transmitting diseases like yellow fever, dengue fever, encephalitis, West Nile virus, Zika, and malaria.
 Ferocious feeders, mosquitoes that are infected with a disease can transmit it when they bite.
 Often, people don't even notice when a mosquito is biting and drawing blood until mid-way through the meal or long after it has flown away.

 There are more than 3,000 species of mosquitoes, and more than 100 of them are found in the U.S. The most dangerous mosquitoes, and most common, are the species of Aedes, Anopheles, and Culex.
-Species of Aedes mosquitoes can carry dengue fever, yellow fever, and zika; species of Anopheles mosquitoes can transmit malaria; and Culex species can spreading West Nile virus.

 Would you be able to identify one of these species at a backyard evening barbecue or while walking the trash out to the bins with your hands full?
 Probably not.
 What's important, then, is to stay tuned to local warnings that alert communities to the presence of disease-carrying mosquitoes.
-Moreover, if your property is infested with these insects, it's important to take steps to lower their numbers.

 Reducing mosquito habitat is important, but you may live in an area that is simply prone to mosquitoes.
 So, you'll want to take steps to prevent being bitten.
 During peak mosquito season, try to avoid performing garden or landscape chores in the early morning or early evening, when mosquitoes are most actively hunting for a meal.
 If you do spend times outdoors, cover up with long sleeves and wear a personal mosquito repellent.
 Repellents won't prevent every single bite, but they can help reduce your overall risk for bites considerably.